brick713/Build-OpenWrt-R7800/README.md

 - Push `.config` file to the GitHub repository, and click the `star` button, the build starts automatically.Progress can be viewed on the Actions page.
 - When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.
 - This project is set to automatically proceed at 18:30 on the first day of each month,You can modify `cron` according to the situation, but weekends are not recommended here but build your own.
-- Compilation will be executed at 18:00 every Friday，You can modify the `cron` parameter in the `config` file to customize.
+- Compilation is executed at 18:30 on the first day of each month.
+You can modify the `cron` parameter in the `config` file for customization.

 ## Tips